eobennett/Product-development./README.md

 Team members each describe their core, existing capabilities followed by a list of any capabilities they would like to develop or improve during the coming project.

 4.	**Collaboration & Communication Plan.**
 Participants discuss responsibilities for communicating with those outside the team.
 Draft working agreements for how they will communicate and identify the role of any tools.
+Ensure all parties have access to the working board and supporting resources of information.

 5.	**Risks.**
 An optional activity.
 Participants create a risk census, limited to a project’s top ten risks along with the impact and probability of each.

-6.	**Wrap Up.**
+6.	**Wrap Up & Next Steps.**
+Determine sprint start date for the team.
+Schedule Sprint 0 session.
+Identify any items that require follow-up.
 Thank participants for their time and attention.
 Allow each participant to state if their expectations for the meeting were met.

 * * *
 ### Sprint Ceremonies

  ![RC](https://user-images.githubusercontent.com/75279462/100688206-cf670400-334f-11eb-9d67-ec2d3cc29ee8.jpg)

+* * *
+### Sprint Ceremonies

+Determine sprint start date for the team.
+Schedule Sprint 0 session.
+Identify any items that require follow-up.